turi-mate/deepbirding/README.md

 ### Team members:
 - Bence Bihari (IVXWF8), Lehel Hegyi (GSZLZ7), (Máté Turi (OPVP7J) left team after Milestone 1)
 ### Project description:
 This is a university project teamwork for the Deep Learning course.
-Our task is to take part in the Kaggle BirdCLEF 2023 competition, where we are creating and training a deep learning model that could identify and classify different kinds of bird's chirping.
+Our task is to take part in the Kaggle BirdCLEF 2023 competition, where we are creating and training a deep learning model that could identify and classify different kinds of east-african bird's calls.
 The initial dataset can be found in the official BirdCLEF description.

 ### Project final documentation (in Hungarian):
 - Can be read in the `final_documentation.pdf` file